 |Vitamin A, IU||1520|

 |Vitamin E, IU||10|

 |Thiamin (Vitamin B1), mcg||1000|

 |Vitamin B6, mcg||1000|

 |Vitamin B12, mcg||2|

 |Per 100 grams Powder|

-* Product nutrient values and ingredients are subject to change.
-Please see product label for current information. † Protein is incomplete since it does not contain the essential amino acids isoleucine, methionine, threonine, and valine.
-NA = None Added
+* WARNING: Protein is incomplete since it does not contain the essential amino acids isoleucine, methionine, threonine and valine.

 |Fat (% Calories)||47|